aquilesC/aquiles.me/content/essays/LinkedIn/24-01-29_Note taking for entrepreneurs.md

 I have some good spatial reasoning, which means I have more chances to remember where a note is regarding it's physical location.
 But still, it's a very imperfect retrieval system.

+For digital notes, I favor Obsidian, mostly because of its offline, I am still in control, type of approach.
+The interface is clean and it allows me to do what I want.

+For paper, I have an A6 journal for doodling and writing "low fidelity" notes.
+I also use a Fancy Leuchtturm1917 A5 dotted notebook for my bullet journal, meeting notes, etc.

+Still, the most difficult aspect of note taking is proper retrieval.
+I see many people writing and never looking back.
+I also fall into this trap more often than what I would like to admit.

+What is your strategy for note taking?